-Trump Issues Policy Directing An End To Open Transgender Military Service For Now
+Trump Orders An End To Open Transgender Military Service In 2018

 Trump wrote that "the previous Administration failed to identify a sufficient basis to conclude that terminating the Departments' longstanding policy and practice [against out transgender military service] would not hinder military effectiveness and lethality, disrupt unit cohesion, or tax military resources."

-The move came one day short of a month from when Trump issued a series of morning tweets announcing an end to open transgender military service, which was a policy implemented over the past two years by the Obama administration.
+The move is almost nearly a month after Trump issued a series of morning tweets announcing an end to open transgender military service, which was a policy implemented over the past two years by the Obama administration.

-Trump's new policy — reverting to the pre-2016 policy not allowing open transgender service — is not due to take effect until March 23, 2018.
+Trump's new policy — reverting to the pre-2016 policy that did not allow open transgender service — is not due to take effect until March 23, 2018.

-Notably, the memorandum states that "[t]he Secretary of Defense, after consulting with the Secretary of Homeland Security, may advise me at any time, in writing, that a change to this policy is warranted."
+In a move that could become important later on, the memorandum leaves significant discretion to the secretary of defense and, to a lesser extent, the secretary of homeland security.
+Notably, it states that "[t]he Secretary of Defense, after consulting with the Secretary of Homeland Security, may advise me at any time, in writing, that a change to this policy is warranted."

+The memorandum also orders a halt — again, effective March 23, 2018 — to the use of Defense Department and Department of Homeland Security funds for "sex-reassignment surgical procedures," except when necessary to "protect the health" of a person who already began such treatment.

+Finally, the memorandum continues indefinitely the already-delayed plan on establishing standards for allowing transgender people to join the military.
+The decision, which the Obama administration had set for this summer, already was delayed once until Jan.
+1, 2018.
+The Trump memorandum extends that "until such time as the Secretary of Defense, after consulting with the Secretary of Homeland Security, provides a recommendation to the contrary that I find convincing."

 The Defense Department acknowledged receipt of the guidance.

 "The Department of Defense has received formal guidance from the White House in reference to transgender personnel serving in the military.
-More information will be forth coming," Dana White, assistant to the secretary of defense for public affairs, said in a statement.
+More information will be forthcoming," Dana White, assistant to the secretary of defense for public affairs, said in a statement.

+Under the memorandum, the defense secretary is to submit an implementation plan for the three portions of the memo to Trump by Feb.
+21.

+At least two sets of lawsuits are expected, lawyers tell BuzzFeed News.

 Chris Geidner is the legal editor for BuzzFeed News and is based in Washington, DC.
 In 2014, Geidner won the National Lesbian & Gay Journalists Association award for journalist of the year.